 Mahatma Gandhi suggested a Tri-coloured flag with a spinning wheel symbol in it.
 This would symbolize the two major religions in the Indian subcontinent along with a third colour to symbolize the minorities.
 The colours were white, green and red (from top to bottom) with the charka covering all three stripes.

-Swaraj Flag In 1931
+Swaraj Flag in 1931

-The Tricolour had white, green, and saffron stripe with a spinning wheel in the center.
+The Tricolour had white, green, and saffron stripes with a spinning wheel in the centre.
 The replacement of red with saffron was a planned decision to overthrow religious connotations as orange was representative of Hindu yogis as well as Muslim darvesh.

 Modifications were made to the existing Indian Nation Congress flag (as designed in 1931) wherein the charkha (spinning wheel) in the middle was replaced with a chakra (wheel).
-It was to be striped of any religious or communal meanings and hence the three colors became representative of qualities rather than communities of India.
+It was to be stripped of any religious or communal meanings and hence the three colours became representative of qualities rather than communities of India.

 The resolution was approved unanimously.
-In official terms, it became the national fag of Dominion of India from 15 August 1947 to 26 January 1950 and further served as the flag of the Republic of India ever since.
+In official terms, it became the national fag of the Dominion of India from 15 August 1947 to 26 January 1950.
+It has further served as the flag of the Republic of India ever since.

-Importance Of National Flag For India
+Importance of the National Flag of India

 - First and foremost, it is a national symbol of the free country of India.
 It symbolically stands for the struggles and sacrifices India and its citizens had to make in the freedom movement in order to attain its current state of democratic freedom.

 - It is a sign of patriotism that can induce a sense of pride in India and its achievements.
-This is why the sight of the national flag of India in war, international events, or any public gathering induces a sense of respect and honor.
+This is why the sight of the national flag of India in war, international events, or any public gathering induces a sense of respect and honour.

 At the time of its inception, the Tricolour was supposed to have communal undertones and religious significance.
 But, with time, this idea has been stripped and replaced with qualities and symbols of the country’s identity and heritage.
 Each element has symbolic meanings and distinctive features.

 The colour saffron represents bravery, selflessness, and renunciation.
-Colour saffron is also a common religious color that represents renunciation and absolution from the ego.
+Colour saffron is also a common religious colour that represents renunciation and absolution from the ego.
 It also reminds political leaders to dedicate their work to the nation and its people.

 The Asoka Chakra is the symbol of the supreme truth.
 Inspired by the Hindu symbol Dharma Chakra, it symbolizes movement, which is important for life.
 This wheel is also said to represent the progress or economic regeneration of the country.
 The 24 evenly-spaced spokes represent the twenty-four hours in a day.

-- It is based on the Swaraj flag of the Indian National Congress which was designed by agriculturist and Indian freedom fighter Pingali Venkayya
+- It is based on the Swaraj flag of the Indian National Congress which was designed by agriculturist and Indian freedom fighter Pingali Venkayya.

-- It was raised on Mount Everest on 29 May 1953 when Edmund Hillary and Sherpa Tenzing Norgay conquered Mount Everest.
+- It was raised on Mount Everest on May 29, 1953, when Edmund Hillary and Sherpa Tenzing Norgay conquered Mount Everest.

 - It made its appearance in space along with Wing Commander Rakesh Sharma who was the first Indian in space.
 It was attached as a medallion on the space suit worn by Rakesh Sharma.

-Code Of Conduct
+Code of Conduct

 - Care must be taken to avoid the placing of any other emblem or flag towards the right or above the flag.

-- It should not be used as a clothing
+- It should not be used as a clothing item.

 - It is also flown in the state of origin for the Speaker of the Lok Sabha and the Chief Justice of the Supreme Court.

-- It should always be lowered in the evening at sunset
+- It should always be lowered in the evening at sunset.

-- It should be flown at half-mast in situations of deceased dignitary like in the event of death of the Indian Prime Minister or Vice President or Chief Minister of a State.
+- It should be flown at half-mast in situations of deceased dignitary like in the event of the death of the Indian Prime Minister or Vice President or Chief Minister of a State.